pulp-platform/culsans/tests/unit/README.rst

 .. note::

-  In the current implementation of the dcache, a flush will halt any incoming snoop requests until the flush is done.
+  In the current implementation of the data cache, a flush will stall any incoming snoop requests until the flush is done.
 Therefore there won't be any conflicts.
-This test was created when the implementation allowed snooping requests while the cache was being flushed and there was a possibility for conflicts.
+This test was created when the implementation allowed snooping requests to be processed while the cache was being flushed and there was a possibility for conflicts.

 evict_collision